Away from his New York trial, Donald Trump's campaign rallies are business as usual

 In his Wisconsin speech, Trump implied Palestinian refugees resettled in the U.S. would bring "jihad" and warned of an "Oct.
 7-style attack" as he reiterated his proposal to enact a travel ban from majority-Muslim countries and vowed to oversee "the largest deportation in the history of our country."

-Over the course of nearly three hours of speaking between the two rallies, very little time was spent mentioning the ongoing trial in New York, where yesterday Trump was held in contempt of court for violating a gag order against comments about witnesses and jurors in the case.
+Over the course of nearly three hours of speaking between the two rallies, very little time was spent mentioning the ongoing trial in New York, where on Tuesday Trump was held in contempt of court for violating a gag order against comments about witnesses and jurors in the case.

 In Wisconsin, Trump mentioned a "crooked judge" and the Georgia prosecutor overseeing a separate racketeering case stemming from the failed effort to overturn his 2020 election defeat, but largely reflected upon the polling boost the criminal charges brought him.